eatthinkdu/eatthinkdu.github.io/_drafts/elephant.md

 Cape Town is an incredible place to visit, with a billion of amazing things to offer, but there is no denying that there is still a good degree of racism that exists -- perhaps mostly because of where we are in its history.

 <h3>With that being said, I do think it is the mindset of the people that will shape the future of a nation, and only time will tell the social progress that Cape Town, along with the rest of South Africa, can achieve in the coming decades.</h3>

+10 Things That May Or May Not Be Considered Racist

+1.